scionproto/scion/doc/ControlPlanePKI.md

 adding them to the trust store of verifiers.
 A trust reset is essentially the same problem as distributing the initial TRC version, and can be solved with the same mechanisms.

-Out of the three options presented here, we envision the "TRC Attestation" method to find wide adoption since it provides a reasonable trade-off between security and ease of operation.
-However, operators are free to choose any of the three solutions or define their own to bootstrap their trust store and install the necessary TRCs.
+Out of the three options presented here, we recommend the "TRC Attestation" method since it provides a reasonable trade-off between security and ease of operation.
+The other methods are of academic interest, but either offer more limited availability or worse security properties.
+Independent of the method that an ISD uses for TRC bootstrapping, it is required to support TRC attestation for queries it receives from other ISDs.

 ### Manual Mode